k2view-academy/K2View-Academy/articles/03_logical_units/20_LU_highlight_tables.md

 ## Highlighting Connected Tables

-Highlighting Connected Tables feature helps you to better understand the connection and relations between tables, especially in big schemas, by highlighting related tables.
+Highlighting Connected Tables feature helps you to better understand the connection and relations between tables, especially in large schemas, by highlighting related tables.